etamu-class/assg00/README.md

 practice assignment.
 Lets add these changes to the `Feedback` pull request by making a commit, and pushing the commit to your repository.

-Open the Git section in VSCode.
+Open the Git 'Source Control' section in VSCode (left hand side bar).
 You will see that the 3 files you modified are now listed as changed in your repository.
-Perform a `stage all changes` to add all of these 3 file changes to the commit you are creating.
+Perform a `stage all changes` to add all 3 of these files to the commit you are creating.
 Once the files are staged for the commit, write a commit message and then select the check-mark to commit these changes to your current `main` branch.
 Try and always use good commit messages.
 Read the following: